 Primary & Intermediate Elementary

-Our Elementary students, under the guidance of gifted teachers, build a stronger faith in God, self-confidence, a healthy independence and enhanced self-esteem.
+Our elementary students, under the guidance of gifted teachers, build a stronger faith in God, self-confidence, a healthy independence and enhanced self-esteem.

 Intermediate Elementary Classrooms

-Consisting of 4th and 5th grades, our Intermediate students continue their religious and academic journey by moving up to the second floor of Holy Family School.
+Consisting of fourth and fifth grades, our Intermediate students continue their religious and academic journey by moving up to the second floor of Holy Family School.
 As an introduction to the years to come, they begin to change classes for a few subjects.
 Fourth grade changes classrooms for science, social studies and math, with a concentration on long division, fractions, decimals, percentages, geometry and algebra.
-Fifth grade students change classes for science and social studies, and are grouped for math according to their ability.
+Fifth-grade students change classes for science and social studies, and are grouped for math according to their ability.
 Our teachers are using the challenging Sadler Math.
 While academics become more challenging in these grades, students are also provided the opportunity for more service activities, athletics, extra-curricular activities and social events, all of which provide them opportunities for continued growth in faith, maturity, self-confidence, and academic success.